 - Muffins -various tyoes

-- Country Breakfast Casserole (Few alterations to the recipe- I make
+- Country Breakfast Casserole (Few alterations to the recipe- I make my own sausage & use my own shredded hash browns, rather than buying them).

 - Strawberry Chocolate Chip Scones (using frozen strawberries)